 I have really dug the AMT 1:2500 ship sets and have used them extensively for my kitsbashes.

-My nephew also is a huge fan of what he calls the Enterprise A, which is he term for the Refit class in general/ It's taken him a while to break him of that.
+My nephew also is a huge fan of what he calls the Enterprise A, which is his term for the Refit class in general.
+It's taken him a while to break him of that.
 Anyway, he wanted to build one of his own but do something different with the paint job.

 He he he.
 No comment from me here.

 AMT (Creeper Baden)